Further Investigation of the Survivability of Code Technical Debt Items: Introduction

-This study aims at assessing the survivability of code TDIs in both industrial and open-source systems by using robust statistical tests.
+This sample study aims at assessing the survivability of code TDIs in large-scale industrial and open-source systems by using robust statistical tests.
 We conduct an empirical study to investigate further how long TDIs in codebases survive.
-To achieve this goal, we conduct a longitudinal study of five systems, two large-scale industrial systems and three open-source systems belonging to Apache Project: \textsc{Apache Ant}\footnote{https://ant.apache.org}, \textsc{Apache Commons IO}\footnote{https://commons.apache.org/proper/commons-io/}, and \textsc{Apache Camel}\footnote{https://camel.apache.org}.
-We have analyzed $18,054$ commits in total to investigate \textit{the survivability of code TDIs and further different code TDI types of bugs, code smells, and vulnerabilities}.
+To achieve this goal, we conduct a longitudinal study of two industrial systems and 31 open-source systems from the Apache Foundation.
+We analysed 133,670 code TDIs in 193,196 commits in total to investigate \textit{the survivability of different code TDI types: bugs, code smells, and vulnerabilities.}

-In addition, one of the industrial projects provided us with data about the type of development and maintenance activities carried out (e.g., development of new features, refactoring, or bug fixes), which allows us to investigate further how these activities affect the survivability of code TDIs.